On this pageTesting the Update Loop

 Unresolved Commands

-Story.message throws if there are pending Commands from a previous step — resolve all Commands before sending the next Message.
-Story.story throws at the end if any Commands remain unresolved.
+message throws if there are pending Commands from a previous step.
+Resolve all Commands before sending the next Message. story throws at the end if any Commands remain unresolved.
 Every Command your update function produces must be accounted for.

-The simulation tests the state machine.
-Messages go in, Model changes come out, Commands are resolved declaratively.
-It does not run the actual Effects inside Commands.
+Story tests the state machine.
+It does not run the Effect inside a Command.

 To test that a Command’s Effect works correctly (for example, that an HTTP request parses the response right), test it separately with Effect.provide and a mock service layer: